outdreamer/build-a-cure/docs/example_output/disclaimer.md

 				- salvia: increases GFR, and anything that increases GFR may help reduce blood creatinine
 				- arginine: may increase creatine, but may also help reduce blood ammonia
 				- astragalus, goldenrod, horsetail, java, nettle, parsley, oregon grape, uva ursi, yohimbe, juniper may all be diuretics or have other useful functions, but they may also cause kidney damage in people who already have kidney damage/dysfunction

+	V. this repo does not contain specific, custom medical advice designed for your health state - it's an organized format applied to information about substances & rules output by systematic analysis, found in research with particular functionality for a given intent, which may or may not be helpful, given your health state.
+You need to do your own research, make your own calculations & decisions, consult professionals to resolve any questions & get custom advice, and stay up-to-date with the latest research, which may either invalidate/confirm the information in this repo.